ripple/xrpl-wasm-std/examples/smart-escrows/atomic_swap1/README.md

 - **Escrow B** (Bob→Alice): Uses any contract (including atomic_swap2), both validate each other

 The atomic_swap2 example shows a different validation approach using data fields and timing, but both examples demonstrate the same principle: **mutual validation between escrows**.

+## Production Considerations

+To make this example production-grade, you would want to implement:

+### Enhanced Validation

+- **CancelAfter validation**: Verify that the counterpart's CancelAfter is in the future to prevent accepting already-expired escrows
+- **Counterpart data field validation**: Verify that the counterpart's data field contains the expected keylet, adding a layer of defense against misconfigured escrows
+- **Stricter memo format validation**: Reject memos with extra bytes to prevent accidental data corruption

+### Cryptographic Security

+- **Hash-based WASM validation**: Replace the current magic number check with SHA256 hash verification against known good versions, preventing acceptance of wrong WASM with correct headers
+- **Signature verification**: Consider requiring cryptographic signatures from both parties to prevent unauthorized escrow creation

+### Robustness

+- **Ledger time sanity checks**: Validate that current_time is reasonable (not 0, not in far future) to catch unexpected ledger state
+- **Comprehensive error recovery**: Implement retry logic and state recovery procedures for edge cases
+- **Timeout handling**: Implement mechanisms to handle cases where one party never submits their EscrowFinish

+### Operational

+- **Failure scenario documentation**: Document what happens if one escrow expires before the other completes, and implement recovery procedures
+- **Monitoring and alerting**: Add metrics for swap success/failure rates and alert on anomalies
+- **Rate limiting**: Implement rate limiting to prevent abuse of the atomic swap mechanism